-Your starting force may include up to 3 Terrain Markers (even if they don't meet the requirements of 2.4d).
-They can be any mix of standard or nonstandard Terrain Markers.
+Your starting force may include up to 3 Terrain Markers.
+They can be any mix of standard or special Terrain Markers.
 Terrain Markers you include in your starting force or bring in from outside the game are considered friendly to your force.